UI Builder

 - Drag corners to resize

-- Page tabs at the top for multi-page designs
+- Page tabs at the top for multi-page designs (with thumbnail previews and page type icons)

 - Screen preset selector (7” Tablet, 10” Tablet, iPad, 1080p)